 By comparison, English speakers appear to have a disadvantage when learning Spanish.
 After all, English evolved from Anglo-Saxon, a Germanic language.
 What could English and Spanish possibly have in common?
 Quite a lot, actually.
 English draws roughly half of its vocabulary from French and Latin, so although they may not be siblings, English and Spanish are certainly cousins.
 Consider Matthew’s example, “la proclamación de la democracia.”
 That phrase barely needs to be translated into English!
 And as Luca elaborates, “democratisation, democratización, démocratisation, democratizzazione … you can learn four languages at the same time.”

 To master a Spanish accent you need to listen closely to native speakers and imitate what you hear.
 Think of yourself as a method actor: You aren’t just learning the lines, you’re attempting to inhabit your character.
 However you expose yourself to Spanish, imitate the voices you hear as accurately as you can.
 Over time, this will familiarize you with sounds that you aren’t used to making.
 At first it may feel silly, like you are doing a bad impression, but eventually the correct pronunciation will sink in.

 Since Spanish has so many different regional accents, the people you choose to imitate can give your Spanish a particular regional flair.
 Because he studied in Barcelona, Matthew speaks Spanish like a barcelonés, while Luca developed his madrileño accent after dating a girl from Madrid.

 5. Jump Right In!

-The tips above will only help if you simply start learning.
+The tricks to learn Spanish above will only help if you simply start learning.
 No, not tomorrow — now.
 What are you waiting for?
-It’s OK, you can start small, like 10 minutes a day.
+It’s OK, you can start small, like 15 minutes a day.
 Combine short sessions of daily study with the tips above, and you will hear yourself speaking real Spanish in no time!